ssrine/CPP00-CPP09/README.md

 ---

 ## Object-Oriented Programming (OOP) Concepts
+Object-Oriented Programming (OOP) is a programming paradigm that focuses on organizing code into objects, which encapsulate data and behavior.
+Key concepts of OOP include:
 ### Classes

 Classes epitomize the essence of OOP, encapsulating data and behavior into cohesive units.
 They furnish blueprints for object creation, enabling code reusability and abstraction.